 Applicant - Any unit of local government including cities, boroughs, townships, towns, counties, home rule municipalities, and communities that desire to apply "on behalf of" other municipalities.
-Non-profits may not apply directly to DCED.
+Non-profits may not apply directly to DCED except for non-profits applying for a regional based project.